ciubotaru/bitfield/README.md

 bfand() performs bitwise AND over a pair of bitfields.

-bfcat() concatenates two bitfields into one.
+bfcat() concatenates several bitfields into one.

 bfclearall() clears all bits in a bitfield (i.e. fills the bitfield with zeroes).